LaunchCodeEducation/skills-back-end-java/studios/restaurant-menu/README.md

 Let's practice designing classes using the following scenario.
 You've been hired to create a web application for a local restaurant.
 They want to not only be able to display their current menu, but also edit it through an admin panel.

+You're not going to build an actual application in this studio.
+Instead, you will focus on the *design* of a portion of this application.
+Object-oriented programming in Java requires more intentional, up-front planning than most programming you've done to-date.

 ## Design

 You know you'll need to create classes within the web application to facilitate this behavior and represent the various components of the menu.
 After talking to the owner, you have these details: